UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

  1. When using the recommended endpoints, voters should use the open price of the OHLC period that the timestamp falls in.
  2. The median of these results should be taken
  3. The median from step 2 should be rounded to six decimals to determine the LINKUSD price.
- 4. The value of USDLINK will follow the exact same process but undergo one additional step: it will be the result of dividing 1/LINKUSD.
+ 4. The value of USDLINK will follow the exact same process but undergo one additional step: it will be the result of dividing 1/LINKUSD and rounding to the nearest 18 decimal places (nineteenth decimal place digit >= 5 rounds up and < 5 rounds down).
  For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.

 <br>